davidnoq/Foodcraft/sprint3.md

 - added more functions to handle errors such as incorrect credentials from the user
 - updated the navigation made by signing in or signing up
 - the navigation bar updates when the user signs in or signs up to display the profile button to access
+- Updated visuals for the homepage and about page
+- added a contact pop up form with no functionality
+- fixed issues with css in login form
 **Backend**
 - added an integer array to the user struct for adding recipe IDs (later revised)
 - fixed unit tests that required authorization